R2Northstar/NorthstarWiki/docs/modding/publishing.md

 ## Uploading

-After you have set up the folder structure, head to https://northstar.thunderstore.io and log in with either Discord or Github.
-Then you can use the Upload button at the top to upload your zip.
+After you have set up the folder structure, head to [https://northstar.thunderstore.io](https://northstar.thunderstore.io) and log in with either Discord or Github.
+Then you can use the _Upload_ button at the top of the page to upload your zip.

 When uploading, it will verify your package structure and you can publish after its successfully checked.